eriel070/classic-notegen/README.md

-# classic-notegen
-Note representation in a classical approach
+# Note Representation with a Classical Approach

 Developed through CS 449 Deep Learning at Northwestern University.

-Represent and generate novel notes in the mannerism of monochannel classical music.
-Employ traditional deep learning structures of convolution, quantization, and transposed convolution.
+* classic-notegen represents and generates notes in the mannerism of monochannel classical music

+* classic-notegen employs traditional deep learning processes of convolution, quantization, and transposed convolution

-Classic-notegen novelly introduces Introspection in the learning objective, in addition to classical Reconstruction.
+* classic-notegen novelly introduces Introspection in the learning objective, a counterpart to classical Reconstruction